anyaharter97/notes/git.md

 `<project-directory>/git/config` contains project specific git configurations

 ## Commands

+#### `bisect`
+1. `git bisect start` start git bisect
+2. Give a good and bad commit as a starting point
+    * `git bisect bad <commit number>` instance of a bad commit (omitting commit is current commit)
+    * `git bisect good <commit number>` instance of a good commit (omitting commit is current commit)
+3. Then it drops you halfway between the good and bad commits
+4. Run some diagnostic to tell if the commit is good or bad (git grep, make check, test bug etc.)
+5. Say the status of the commit
+    * `git bisect bad` if current commit is bad
+    * `git biesct good` if current commit is good
+6. Repeat steps 4. and 5. until it shows the commit message
+7. `git bisect reset` return to the commit checked out before the git bisect start

 #### `commit`
 `git commit -a` stages all changes (but not for untracked files) and asks you for a commit message